ayushsinghania/High-Resoultion-Full-Webpage-screenshot/README.md

 ~~~sh
 $  node <code_name>.js
 ~~~
-* - You can also specify the resolution of your screenshot inside the code.
+* - You can also specify the resolution of your screenshot inside the code and

 ## Results